wlad-svennik/laguerre_transformations/README.md

 while Laguerre transformations are representable by *dual-numbered* matrices.

-The library requires Sympy and PIL.
+The library requires Scipy and Pillow.

 Examples: